-DUE: 5:00pm, Sunday January 20th (Electronic turnin required)
+DUE: 5:00pm, Sunday April 3rd (Electronic turnin required)

-IMPORTANT NOTE for ALL programming assignments: You can use Matlab, Python, or C (C++) for programming assignments.
-Matlab is probably the easiest to learn and use.
+IMPORTANT NOTE for ALL programming assignments: It is strongly recommended that you use Matlab for all programming assignments.
 If you use any programming languages other than Matlab, you must include all files (headers, sources, libraries, Makefile, etc.) that are needed to properly compile and run your programs.
 You should also include a README file so that the reader knows how to compile and run your program.
-You must test your programs on a Linux machine in the ECI Lab or in CSIL to make sure that it compiles and runs.
+You must test your programs on a Linux machine in the ECI Labs or in CSIL to make sure that it compiles and runs.
 Basically, it is your responsibility to resolve any potential system incompatibility issues before you turn your codes in for grading.

-The main purpose of this homework is to make sure that you have a valid CoE computer account, know how to use Matlab, Python, C++ etc. and the turnin program.
-This is a warm-up exercise that should not take much of your time.
-Do be warned the following assignments will be much harder.
+The main purpose of this homework is to make sure that you have a valid CoE computer account, know how to use Matlab and the turnin program, and get familiarized with the Image Processing Toolbox in Matlab.

 We will implement the Marr-Hildreth edge operator in this programming assignment.
-First, you will need to write a function to create a pyramid of Gaussian filter masks.
+First, you will need to write a Matlab function to create a pyramid of Gaussian filter masks.
 These masks should have progressively larger sigma of 3, 6, 12, 24, and 48 pixels.
-(Note that the discrete filters should cover at least 1 sigma of the continuous Gaussian function, which means that the filter size is not a constant and should increase with sigma.)Then, convolve the pyramid of the Gaussian masks with a Laplacian operator mask $\left(\frac{\partial^2}{\partial x^2} + \frac{\partial^2}{\partial y^2}\right)$ to generate the LoG (Laplacian of a Gaussian) or the "Mexican Hat" operator at five different scales.
+Then, convolve the pyramid of the a Gaussian) or the "Mexican Hat" operator at five different scales.
 (If you like, you can also implement the LoG operator directly.
 You will find the LoG equation in the note.)
 Finally, convolve the LoG operators with your input image and detect the zero-crossings (not zeros!) in the output as your edge points.
 Output five binary edge maps at five different scales.